[Skip to Content]

 • What’s the difference between the on-campus and online programs?

 The primary difference between UofL’s online and on-campus MSHA program is that you need 5+ years of healthcare experience to qualify for the online format.
-This is an important distinction because of the variance in student experience and the types of discussions those experiences may illicit.
+This is an important distinction because of the variance in student experience and the types of discussions those experiences may elicit.

 With regard to content and faculty expertise, both the online and on-campus MSHA programs are CAHME-accredited.
 The only difference in coursework is the required practicum for the on-campus program has been eliminated for the online program, as the online program is designed for working healthcare leaders and professionals who are experiencing the industry firsthand every day.